 The hybrid palliation, first introduced in the 1990s as a way to avoid neonatal surgery and delay comprehensive open heart surgery until 6 months of age, has become a viable strategy in some centers, although most programs reserve it for HR1V DDSC.
 Small HR preterm neonates do poorly, and LR1V patients do better, whether they are palliated with the conventional surgical approach or the hybrid procedure.
 However, expanding the use of hybrid palliation to HR2V patients with DDSC is a novel, nonconventional approach that may be useful in centers that choose to defer neonatal surgery in small, preterm, HR infants.
 As this approach is utilized by more and more centers, its utility and efficacy, as well as the morbidities and complications of performing interventional procedures in this population, will come to light.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging